Welcome to Dr. Kate Brilakis' Learning Portal

 Tay Sachs Disease

-Types of bonds/forces that occur between amino acids in a polypeptide:
+forces occur between amino acids

 1. Hydrophobic interactions